Restaurant licenses and permits: The 11 you need to open your food business

 After passing the exam, you can apply for a food manager certification with your local health department.
 The cost is typically around $100 to $500.

-6. Dumpster placement permit
+7. Dumpster placement permit

-7. A permit for your sign
+8. A permit for signage

 You can get a sign permit from your local building and zoning office.
 The cost and requirements will vary based on the type of sign you want (e.g., awning, billboard, freestanding, etc.).

-8. Restaurant liquor license
+9. Restaurant liquor license

-You don't have to serve alcohol at a restaurant.
-But if you do, you need two licenses — one from your local alcohol beverage control board and one from the federal Alcohol and Tobacco Tax and Trade Bureau
+You don’t have to serve alcohol at a restaurant.
+But if you do, you need two licenses — one from your local alcohol beverage control board and one from the federal Alcohol and Tobacco Tax and Trade Bureau.

 If you do decide to serve alcohol, be sure to protect your business from the liability of the actions of intoxicated customers.
 Liquor liability insurance could help.

-9. Music and entertainment licenses
+10. Music and entertainment licenses

-Background music can help create an atmosphere for your restaurant.
+Background music can create an atmosphere for your restaurant.
 But it’s also subject to copyright and licensing laws.
-If you don't want to risk thousands of dollars of fines, you need a license before you — and your customers — start rocking out.
+If you don’t want to risk thousands of dollars of fines, you need a license before you — and your customers — start rocking out.

-You can get a music license from an organization that helps protect artists' rights, such as the American Society of Composers, Authors and Publishers, Broadcast Music Inc. or Global Music Rights.
-Or you can subscribe to a music service like Rockbot or Soundtrack Your Brand that takes care of the licensing requirements for you.
+You can get a music license from an organization that helps protect artists’ rights, such as the American Society of Composers, Authors and Publishers, Broadcast Music Inc. or Global Music Rights.

-10. Restaurant permit for outdoor seating
+11. Restaurant permit for outdoor seating

 Check with the building or zoning commission in your area to find out what you need to do to meet permitting requirements.
 The cost for an outdoor seating area typically costs a few hundred dollars.